kasperwelbers/vu-societal-analytics-lab/outstatic/content/pages/services.md

 publishedAt: '2023-09-21T04:35:07.000Z'
 ---

-The Societal Analytics Lab offer a range of services for VU FSW researchers, and is involved in the development and maintenance of various digital infrastructure projects.
+The Societal Analytics Lab offers a range of services for VU FSW researchers, and is involved in the development and maintenance of various digital infrastructure projects.